Pontiac Grand Prix

-The Grand Prix is a line of automobiles produced by the Pontiac Division of General Motors from 1962 until 2002 for coupes and 1989–2008 for sedans.
+The Grand Prix is a line of automobiles produced by the Pontiac Division of General Motors from 1962 until 2002 as coupes and from 1989 through 2008 model years as four-door sedans.

-First introduced as a full-size performance coupe for the 1962 model year, the model varied repeatedly in size, luxury, and performance during its production.
-The Grand Prix was the most expensive coupe Pontiac offered until the 1970s, when the Bonneville Brougham and the Firebird Trans Am became more exclusive.
-Among the changes were positioning in the personal luxury car market segment and mid-size car offering from the second generation to the fifth generation for the sedan and from the second generation to the sixth generation from the coupe.
+First introduced as a full-size performance coupe for the 1962 model year, the model repeatedly varied in size, luxury, and performance over successive generations.
+The Grand Prix was the most expensive coupe Pontiac offered until the 1970s, when the Bonneville Brougham and the Firebird Trans Am became more exclusive; the Grand Prix moved into the intermediate personal luxury car and later the mid-size market segments.

+All Grand Prixs from 1962 through 1972 were pillarless hardtops (except for the 1967 convertible).

 First generation (1962–1964)

-1962

-The Grand Prix was an all-new model for Pontiac in the 1962 model year as a performance-oriented grand tourer coupe with bucket seats upholstered in "Morrokide" vinyl, while nylon loop-blend carpeting covered the floor and lower door panels.
-It was also installed with a center console with a transmission shifter, tachometer, 4-barrel carburetor, dual exhausts, and "acceleration" rear axle ratio (3.42:1).
-It used the Catalina coupe platform with minimal outside chrome trim, and was installed with the 303 hp "Trophy" version of 389 cid V8 engine with a 3-speed manual transmission or optional console-mounted 4-speed manual or Hydra-Matic automatic, and was equipped to the luxury standards available on the longer, top-line Bonneville coupe.
+The Grand Prix was an all-new model for Pontiac in the 1962 model year as a performance-oriented personal luxury car.
+Based on the Pontiac Catalina two-door hardtop, Pontiac included unique interior trim with bucket seats and a center console in the front to make the new model a lower-priced entry in the growing personal-luxury segment.
+The Grand Prix was available with luxury features from the longer, top-line Bonneville coupe.
+The bucket seats were upholstered in "Morrokide" vinyl, while nylon loop-blend carpeting covered the floor and lower door panels.
+It was also installed with a center console with a transmission shifter, tachometer, four-barrel carburetor, dual exhausts, and "acceleration" rear axle ratio (3.42:1).
+It used the Catalina coupe platform with minimal outside chrome trim, and included the 303 hp "Trophy" version of 389 cid V8 engine with a three-speed manual transmission or optional console-mounted four-speed manual or Hydra-Matic automatic.